 Vago, David, Ph.D.

 David is the research director for the Osher Center for Integrative Medicine at Vanderbilt University and research associate at the Functional Neuroimaging Laboratory, Brigham & Women’s Hospital, Harvard Medical School.
 He is associate professor in the department of Physical Medicine & Rehabilitation as well as Psychiatry and Behavioral Sciences.
 David completed a post-doctoral fellowship in the department of Psychiatry at BWH, the Stuart T. Hauser Research Training Program in Biological and Social Psychiatry, and at the Utah Center for Mind-Body Interactions within the University of Utah Medical School.
 David has held the position of Senior Research Coordinator for the Mind & Life Institute, a non-for-profit organization dedicated to fostering dialogue and research at the highest possible level between modern science and the great living contemplative traditions.
 He currently is a Mind and Life Fellow, a selected group of distinguished scientists, scholars, and contemplative practitioners who support the Mind and Life mission and strategy by advising on strategy and programs.
 He received his Bachelors Degree in Brain and Cognitive Sciences in 1997 from the University of Rochester.
 In 2005, David received his Ph.D. in Cognitive and Neural Sciences with a specialization in learning and memory from the department of Psychology, University of Utah.
 David’s research interests broadly focus on utilizing translational models to identify and characterize neurobiological substrates mediating psychopathology and healthy mind-brain-body function.
-In this context, David has been specifically focusing on investigating functional-anatomical brain networks supporting cultivated forms of awareness developed through mindfulness-based meditation training.
-Through his research, David hopes to clarify adaptive mind-brain-body interactions and their therapeutic relevance in psychiatric disorders.
+In this context, David has been specifically focusing on investigating functional-anatomical brain mechanisms supporting mindfulness-based meditation training.
+Through his research, David hopes to clarify adaptive mind-brain-body interactions and their therapeutic relevance in psychiatric disorders and health settings.
 He has been practicing meditation since 1996 (Goenka-Vipassana and Dzogchen traditions), and is an active yoga practitioner.